c0d3v-off/NetAuto/README.md

 `Created By : c0d3v`

-'''
-It is a mix of network automation scripts and password crackera , reverse shells generators created with python 3 .
+'It is a mix of network automation scripts and password crackera , reverse shells generators created with python 3 .'
-'''

 # Prerequist
-'''
+'
 - Python3 >= 3.6
 - Ubuntu Or Debian Base Distros
 - Tkinter Installed
-'''
+'

 # Installition
  ```